 How tight is too tight when wearing support stockings?

-To make life easier with support stockings, a number of pull-on and pull-off devices have been designed to make the pulling process easier.
-These are especially ideal for people with limited hand strength or rheumatic diseases.
+There are several devices designed to make putting on and taking off compression stockings easier.
+These are especially useful for people with limited hand strength or rheumatic conditions.

-This is a difficult question to answer because support stockings of different compression levels also have different degrees of density.
-In addition, the ideal compression level varies from person to person.
+It remains difficult to answer how tight support stockings should be, because support stockings have different compression levels and the ideal level varies from person to person.